Paddione/l2p/README.md

 - Resolved question set upload field name mismatch
 - Corrected authentication screen references
 - Enhanced error handling for session expiration
+- **🔧 Upload JSON Button Fix**: Fixed upload JSON button being greyed out/disabled by adding proper authentication checks, ensuring the button is only enabled when user is logged in and a valid JSON file is selected

 ## 📞 Support & Contributing